-At least 20% of patients with psoriatic arthritis will develop severe and disabling disease.
+At least 20% of patients with psoriatic arthritis will develop the severe and disabling disease.
 Up to 7% of patients may require joint surgery, with the most common being hip arthroplasty .

 Approximately 50% of patients with reactive arthritis can expect symptoms to resolve in the first six months; 30–50% will develop chronic arthritis .

 The prognosis of enteropathic arthritis is determined by the severity of the underlying bowel disease.
 Patients with well-controlled inflammatory bowel disease rarely develop severe enteropathic arthritis .